jlingford/personal-website/content/blog/chimerax-cavity-surfaces.md

 ```
 To show the cavity surface of the quinone-binding pocket, we have to define an area near where we think a cavity will be.
 One way to do this is to select protein atoms within the vicinity of a ligand buried inside the protein.
+In the case of this Complex I structure, the ligand of interest is a quinone molecule.
-The quinone molecule is specified by the non-standard residue code `:DCQ`.
+This quinone is encoded in the PDB file with the non-standard residue code `:DCQ`.

 This command shows the surface of all atoms (`@`) within 10 Å (`<10`) of the quinone (`:DCQ`).
 ```